 This study addressed a gap in the literature about the importance of the school context in predicting and mediating postsecondary education participation for rural students.
 Using grounded theory with a modified constant comparative analysis, the study offered insight into the culture of a Midwestern, positively deviant remote rural school which graduated students with completed plans and requirements for postsecondary education.
 Semi-structured interviews with 10 of the 23 faculty members and other school data sources facilitated identification of the Discourse of the educators regarding students’ preparation, sensemaking, and completion of steps for postsecondary education access.
 The resulting Individual Anxiety-Corporate Confidence (IA-CC) model indicated the educators’ use of balanced polar messages of individual responsibility and corporate efficacy represented the school’s Discourse.
 The IA-CC model contributed to the literature: (a) a variation of the autonomy-connectedness theory for the rural school culture; (b) a cultural view of the socially-constructed reality of postsecondary education access; (c) an understanding of the ecology of messaging important in the meaning making of the rural students; and (d) a rare real-world ecologically valid study of a case of organizational-level implicit person theory.
 The IA-CC model and Discourse of this remote, rural school may provide insight for other rural educators and leaders regarding school context aspects including shared expectations for postsecondary education, shared leadership, college brokering, and including steps of postsecondary education preparation and access within the school day.

-Keywords: rural schools, school context, leadership, postsecondary education access, ecology of messaging; implicit person theory, growth mindset, college going culturein both suburban andlsI had also been .
+Keywords: rural schools, school context, leadership, postsecondary education access, ecology of messaging, implicit person theory, growth mindset, college-going culture

+Preface

+Employed by a federally-funded intervention program to increase the number of students from high poverty, primarily rural schools prepared to meet the academic and cultural requirements for success in postsecondary education, I was both researcher and practitioner interested in what works to increase the culture of college readiness in schools.
+Intervention strategies for the program I coordinated were based on a whole-school change model, working with leaders, teachers, students, and their parents.
+This program followed a cohort of Oklahoma students from seventh grade through high school graduation.

+As an elementary and secondary student who attended both suburban and rural schools, I lived a difference between the cultures of rural and suburban schools.
+Conversations with friends and acquaintances from rural Oklahoma schools in which they report experiencing high academic standards and expectations for college attendance after high school piqued my own curiosity about what was happening in these rural schools.
+I had also been a first generation college student.

+Working with persons from significant poverty has been a constant throughout my life, from work with welfare recipients in a suburban federal program to develop basic academic skills to help them qualify for job training, as a volunteer Habitat for Humanity affiliate organizer, and as an educator and administrator in both low poverty and high poverty middle schools.
+I have worked with students in significant poverty ranging from 6th graders to adults in their 60s.
+Through my work with persons in the different phases of their lives, it has been my privilege to see firsthand the power of helping them keep doors open to all possibilities, challenging children, teens, and adults to push themselves to reach their dreams, and supporting them where they need a helping hand up to reach their goals.
+It has been a priority for me to help them develop skills to pursue dreams while maintaining dignity and a value for their roots.

 Chapter 1